What would you do if you were a Cricket Captain and wanted to protest against Hitler?

 Organise a cricket match in the Olympic Stadium in Berlin of course!

-On this blog I intend to tell this story.
-I know it is true as I was there.
+On this blog I intend to tell this story, as I find out about it by visiting the Olympic Stadion in Berlin in 2022 (Covid delayed from 2020).
+I know it happened as I was there.
 It was a treat (I think!) for my 9th birthday when we were living in Germany.
-And it only happened because of Queen Elizabeth II official birthday (I’ve just found out) held on 8th June 1960.
-The ground pictured above was made available for a parade on the Queen’s official birthday.
+And it only happened because of Queen Elizabeth II official birthday (I’ve just found out) held on 11th June 1960.
+The ground pictured above was made available for the “Trooping the Colour” parade on the Queen’s official birthday held on the Saturday.

 Fred Garnett 11/11/20